Sneeze machine experiment shows some people just breathe out flu virus

 Smaller particles spray out, and the smallest particles, called fine particles, can stay suspended in the air for a while.

-The team cultured infectious influenza virus from 76 percent of the fine aerosol particles they tested and 40 percent of the coarser particles.
+The team detected influenza virus from 76 percent of the fine aerosol particles they tested and 40 percent of the coarser particles. they cultured virus from 39 percent of the fine aerosols.

 “Thus, sneezing does not appear to make an important contribution to influenza virus shedding in aerosols.
 Sneezing might make a contribution to surface contamination,” the team wrote in their report, published in the Proceedings of the National Academy of Sciences.